nrfconnect/nrf70-bm/nrf70_bm_lib/docs/source/nrf70_bm_porting_guide.rst

         - bus_qspi_dev_add()/bus_qspi_dev_rem()
         - gpio_pin_configure_dt()

-* *Build time tools*: The reference implementation uses the following build-time tools:
+* *Build time tools*: The reference implementation uses the following build-time tools, see also `Zephyr build auto-generated files` section below.

     - DTS: Used to define the GPIO configuration for the nRF70 Series on the host platform